-LEARNING OBJE CTIVES KN OWLEDGE STATEMENTS Describe the co- catastrophe mo omponents and structure of odels. a.
+LEARNING OBJECTIVES KNOWLEDGE STATEMENTS 1.
+Describe the components and structure of catastrophe models. a.
 Hazard, exposure, vulnerability and loss modules b.
 Exceedance Probability Curve c.
 Simulation and modeling techniques 2.
-Explain the use e of catastrophe models in a.
-Insurability of catastrophe risks insurance rater management. insurance ratemaking and portfolio management. b.
+Explain the use of catastrophe models in a.
+Insurability of catastrophe risks insurance ratemaking and portfolio management. b.
 Sources and nature of uncertainty in catastrophe modeling c.
 Use of catastrophe models in insurance ratemaking d.
-Use of catastrophe models in portfolio management Range of weight fo collectively: 4-6 per or Learning Objectives C.1 and C.2 rcent READINGS Grossi & Kunre euther and including errata for Secti on 2.
-4
+Use of catastrophe models in portfolio management nge of weight for Learning Objectives C.1 and C.2 lectively: 4-6 percent RE READINGS • Grossi & Kunreuther and including errata for Section 2.4